Martamm13/Pandas-projects/Movie-Genres-Data-Analysis-Project/README.md

 # Movie Genres Data Analysis

-In this project, I analyzed movie data to understand how different genres perform in terms of revenue, budget, and popularity.
-I cleaned the data, split the genre information into individual entries, and then looked at average figures for each genre.
-Using charts and heatmaps, I explored how genres vary over time.
-This analysis provides useful insights into genre trends and helps make better decisions in the film industry.
+I worked with movie data to see how different genres do when it comes to revenue, budget, and popularity.
+I cleaned it up, split the genres, and used charts to see how things have changed over time.